chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Below are instructions for setting up a GitHub account, developing a feature, and submitting pull requests.

-.. note:: All commits must be signed according to the DCO (see below) in order to be merged.
+.. note:: All commits must be signed according to the DCO (see below) to be merged.

 Overview: